hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 Prepare `%PATH%` for F360's `python.exe` and its `Scripts` directory.

-On Mac, use python.org's or Homebrew's python 3.9 because Mac F360's python lacks `pip` module.
-If you run on Apple Silicon, you can choose Intel or Apple Silicon by `arch` command.
-It is true for F360 itself.

 ```
 python -m pip install --upgrade pip
 pip install piprepo setuptools wheel build